The Making Connections guide

-There are millions of people in the UK who do not have access to public greenspace.
-This book examines the reasons, and offers solutions to the primary barriers and challenges in the form of real world case studies and guidance.
+Making Connections is a guide to making public greenspace accessible to everyone, regardless of disability, age or circumstance.
+There are millions of people in the UK who do not have access to public greenspace and the book examines the reasons, and offers solutions.
 With growing awareness of the importance of inclusive environments, the guide remains as relevant today as it was when it was written in 2001.

-- what motivates people to visit sites
+- what motivates people to visit and get involved

 - site design and management considerations